adamstreu/immutable_kubernetes_build/README.md

-# Immutable Kubernetes Cluster Build on (AWS or Vagrant)
+# Immutable Kubernetes Cluster Build on AWS
-Image built in Packer with Ansible provisioner Deployed to architecture built on Terraform
+Images built in Packer with Ansible provisioner Networking and architecture built with Terraform
-As a (HA) Kubernetes cluster with a DOcker runtime.
+As a (HA) Kubernetes cluster with a Docker runtime.

 # Project In progress
 Modifying below......